 Copying Data from Azure SQL to Azure Data Lake

-As we got introduced with Azure Data Lake in Azure Data Factory tutorial, lets see how to copy data from Azure SQL to Azure Data Lake.
+As we got introduced to Azure Data Lake in the Azure Data Factory tutorial for beginners, let us see how to copy data from Azure SQL to Azure Data Lake.

 - After the installation of SSMS, open the dashboard in Microsoft Azure.
 We need to create a data warehouse.

 - Configure the performance

 - After the successful deployment, click on Go to resource

 - Connect to the server created in Azure data warehouse using SQL authentication